k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 The **tdmSeqList** and **TDMSeqSrc2TrgMapping** [sequence](11_tdm_implementation_using_generic_flows.md#step-2---create-sequences) tables must be populated before generating the data generation flows.

-This is required in order to add a sequence generation in the data generation flow for sequence fields (set in the **TDMSeqSrc2TrgMapping** table).
+This is required in order to include sequence generation within data generation flows for fields that are defined as sequences in the **TDMSeqSrc2TrgMapping** table.
 The generated flow sets the **sequenceId** input argument, which is created in the TDM DB for the generated ID with the following naming convention:

 ```
 Gen_[the sequence name in TDMSeqSrc2TrgMapping]